Channels-DVR-Goodies/channels-dvr-goodies.github.io/index.md

 This is a hobby project that I do in what litte spare time I have.
 There is no quality assurance, technical support or customer service department.
 There is no billing department either, please keep these things in mind.

 There's no contract, warranty, nor guarantee of fitness for any purpose.
-You assume all liability when choosing to use this software.
+You assume all liability should you choose to use this software.
+Your mileage may vary.
 Batteries not included.

 I'm making these things available in case you have a similar itch to scratch.
 While I'm helpful by nature, it's not reasonable to expect me to teach you how to write code, or debug your code for you.